zgibbs03/Quiz_week_8/README.md

 # WS8 Q2

-Using Pandas, load climate.csv; and show data in climate.csv.
+Using Pandas, load climate.csv; and show the data.